fostroll/mordl/doc/README_POS.md

 parameters.

-**word_next_emb_params**: if you want to use several different embedding models at once, pass parameters of the additional model as a dictionary with keys `(emb_path, emb_model_device, transform_kwargs)`;
+**word_next_emb_params**: if you want to use several different embedding models at once, pass the parameters of the additional model as a dictionary with keys
-or a list of such dictionaries if you need more than one additional model.
+`(emb_path, emb_model_device, transform_kwargs)`; or a list of such
+dictionaries if you need more than one additional model.

 *Model hyperparameters*: